viktorbobinski/Share-Nurture-Posting-App/README.md

 - Open the spreadsheet and go to the code section ("Tools > Script editor").
 - Using Apps Script GitHub Assistant, login to your Github account and pull the code from the forked repository into the spreadsheet.
 - Start using the application!

+Share&Nurture Dashboard works with this application, it is the spreadsheet which provides functionality for checking the click count on Bitly links: https://github.com/moononfire/Content-Scheduler-Dashboard_appsscript

 ## Other
 - How to create nice README files